jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Database Scripts.md

 ## Stored procedure for selecting one customer&#x20;

-The following script will create a store procedure to return a single customer record for the provided customer id.&#x20;
+The following script will create a store procedure to return a single customer record for the provided customer id.

 :::CodeblockTabs
 sp\_GetCustomerById.sql